paulleader/ripchord/README.md

 The disc is ripped into a working directory using MakeMKV.
 This ripped MKV is then transcoded to mp4 using Handbrake.
 The transcoded file is then moved to the destination folder.

-Ripping and transcoding are done in separate threads, ripped video is queued up for the transcoder to process in order.

-## Email Notifications
-Ripchord will email you as each disc is ripped, converted, and installed.
-See the configuration section of specifying outbound mail details.

 ## Dependencies